 Trimester 2: Burwood (Melbourne), Cloud (online)

-Campus: 1 x 1 hour class per week, 1 x 2 hour practical per week.
+Campus: 1 x 1 hour scheduled online seminar per fortnight, 1 x 2-hour face-to-face workshop per week.

 The unit will cover two important foundational but related methods for capturing, representing, storing, organising, and retrieving structured, unstructured or loosely structured information.
-Firstly, the unit will develop an understanding of the fundamentals of data modelling and of database technology.
-The relational data model will be presented and the functionality provided by implementations of it will be studied.
-The process of constructing database tables and related entities will be explored in depth.
-Secondly, we will develop the understanding of information retrieval: the process of indexing and retrieving text documents.
+Firstly, the unit will focus on the fundamentals of data modelling and database technology.
+The relational data model will be investigated and the process of constructing database tables and related entities will be explored in depth.
+The second focus of the unit is information retrieval: the process of indexing and retrieving text documents.
 As a critical aspect of Web search engines, the field of Information Retrieval includes almost any type of unstructured or semi-structured data.
-We will provide students with an intuition for how search engines work, why they are successful, and to some degree how they fail.
+Students will explore how search engines work, why they are successful, and to some degree how they fail.